joelindra/Hermes/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-Please submit bug reports or feature requests via [GitHub Issues](https://github.com/anonre/XSSFvck/issues).
+Please submit bug reports or feature requests via [GitHub Issues](https://github.com/anonre/hermes/issues).

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ## Disclaimer
-XSSFvck is provided for **educational and ethical security testing purposes only**.
+Hermes is provided for **educational and ethical security testing purposes only**.
 The author is not responsible for any misuse or damage caused by this tool.

 ## Acknowledgments
 - Built with inspiration from the security community.